Excerpt from new series coming Fall 2018 – First draft, it’s still raw,

 The waitress walked over with a cup of fresh coffee for Arlene and pulled out her little order pad and started writing.
 She didn’t need to ask what they were having as the women always ordered the same thing, but she had to have it on paper to give to the cook.
 He couldn’t see the front too well and had no idea who was in the diner ordering food.

 Arlene looked up at her.
 “I want pancakes today.”

 The waitress eyed her suspiciously as Bertie gasped and Peggy had a look of disbelief.
 “You’re changing your order?”
 Bertie stated as much as she asked.

 Arlene looked at her and laughed.
 “I am.”
 She looked at Peggy.
 “Maybe that’s what your chill was about.”

 Peggy shrugged her shoulders but a funny feeling washed over her.
 They were all set in their ways and rarely veered off course.
 Something didn’t feel right but she blew it off.
 It was probably because this was just something out of the ordinary.
 They had all talked about making some changes in their lives.
 Perhaps Arlene was just leading the way.
 She looked at the waitress, “I’ll have pancakes too.”

-Arlene let out a huff, “Lighten up, Marnie.
+Arlene let out a huff, “Lighten up, Bertie.
 It’s pancakes, for one day.
 The world isn’t going to end because of it.”

-The waitress looked at Marnie, “Are you having pancakes too?”
+The waitress looked at Bertie, “Are you having pancakes too?”

 “No. I’m having my usual.
 Someone needs to stay sane around here.”